purecloudlabs/fixtable-ember/README.md

 #### Types of Filters

 There are two types of filters: search filters and select filters.
 Search-type filters discriminate rows based on the text typed into the filter field, excluding any row that does not include the searched-for text as a substring (case-insensitive).

-Select-type filters discriminate rows based on a discretely selected option, where the row's value for that column must be equal to the selected filter option (again, case-insensitive).
+You can specify a search-type filter in the column definitions as follows:

 ```javascript
 [